CathyQian/website/blogs/2020-09-07 KDD2020 Conference Notes.md

 ![](2020-08-29-10-10-03.png)

 - similarity: cosine similarity (preferred, dot product of embeddings)
-- how about node similarity? --- Random Walk or Node2Vec Approaches to node embedding, turning a matrix finding problem into an optimization problem
+- how about node similarity? --- Random Walk or Node2Vec Approaches to node embedding, turning a matrix finding problem into an optimization problem.

 ![](2020-08-29-10-11-44.png)
 ![](2020-08-29-10-14-48.png)
 ![](2020-08-29-10-18-07.png)